 Therefore, I deliberately made this the “hard” way.
 First, I soaked the beans overnight.
 Then I cooked the beans and sort of followed a recipe from The New York Times.
 I cut it in half and added pancetta (don’t know why they left that out).

 I even made my own vegetable stock.
-If you spot potatoes and carrots in the photo, it’s because they were in the homemade vegetable stock recipe .
-Neither one is traditional for pasta e fagioli soup, but I left them in anyway.
+If you spot potatoes in the photo, it’s because they were in the homemade vegetable stock recipe .
+Potatoes aren’t traditional for pasta e fagioli soup, but I left them in anyway.
 Why toss perfectly good veggies?
 I didn’t include them in the recipe here though.

 You can use vegetable stock, or chicken stock if you prefer.
 I would have made chicken stock but I didn’t have enough chicken bones.
 And I certainly wasn’t going out to get some in a blizzard!

-Don’t be put off by the long prep time on this recipe.
+Don’t be put off by the wait time on this recipe.
 That includes soaking the beans overnight.
 You can speed this up by using my quick soak method.
 That cuts the soaking time down from 8 hours to only one.

 If you’re really in a hurry, and don’t have the time or patience to soak and cook the beans for an hour or more, use a can of white cannellini beans instead.
 Make the rest of the soup, then add the can of beans.
 Just cook them long enough to heat through.